 No one gets it right every time.
 However, brands and organisations that understand behavioural economics certainly produce more effective campaigns more often.

-If you're interested in this subject, we'll be covering how to use Loss Aversion Bias and many other behavioural insights in my course ‘Killer creative for behaviour change campaigns’ in March.
+If you're interested in this subject, we'll be covering how to use Loss Aversion Bias and many other behavioural insights in my course ‘Killer creative for behaviour change campaigns’ on 29 September 2022.

 Make sure to get your tickets early, I'm expecting a full house.